lraycheva/core/tutorials/guides/01_javascript/javascript.md

 window.glue = glue;
 ```

-The `name` and `url` properties are required when defining an application configuration object.
+The `name` and `url` properties are required when defining an app configuration object.
 As you see, the position and size of the app windows is now defined in their configuration.

 ### 7.2.
-Starting Applications
+Starting Apps

 Go the the **Clients** app and remove the code in the `stocksButtonHandler()` using the Window Management API (including the code related to the `counter` and `instanceID` variable, as it won't be necessary to create unique window names).
-Find the `TODO: Chapter 7.2` comment, get the **Stocks** application object with the [`application()`](../../reference/core/latest/appmanager/index.html#API-application) method and use its [`start()`](../../reference/core/latest/appmanager/index.html#Application-start) method to start the **Stocks** app when the user clicks the "Stocks" button.
+Find the `TODO: Chapter 7.2` comment, get the **Stocks** app object with the [`application()`](../../reference/core/latest/appmanager/index.html#API-application) method and use its [`start()`](../../reference/core/latest/appmanager/index.html#Application-start) method to start the **Stocks** app when the user clicks the "Stocks" button.
 Pass the current Channel as a context to the started instance:

 ```javascript
 // In `stocksButtonHandler()`.